smouksassi/ggquickeda/README.md

 ![Example use case 4 with the included sample_df.csv.](./inst/shinyapp/img/snapshot4.1.png)

-**Export Plots** and **Plot Code** tabs contributed along many other additions and capabilities by <a href="https://github.com/daattali" target="_blank">Dean Attali</a>.
+The **Export Plots** and **Plot Code** tabs were contributed along many other additions and capabilities by <a href="https://github.com/daattali" target="_blank">Dean Attali</a>.
 Once a plot is saved in the **X/Y Plot** tab by providing a name and hitting the **Save plot** star button it will become available for exporting.
 You can export in portrait, landscape and multiple plots per page.
-**Plot Code** will let you look at the source code that generated the plot with the various options.
+The **Plot Code** tab will let you look at the source code that generated the plot with the various options.
 This is helpful to get you to know ggplot2 code.

-Quick summary statistics tables using  <a href="https://github.com/benjaminrich" target="_blank">Benjamin Rich </a> `table1` package.
+The Quick summary statistics tables using  <a href="https://github.com/benjaminrich" target="_blank">Benjamin Rich </a> `table1` package.

-Here is an overview of some of the things that can be done with the various menus:
+Here is a high level overview of some of the things that can be done with the various menus:

 ## Details